-The N79E715 has several hardware configuration bytes, called CONFIG bits, which are used to configure the hardware options such as the security bits, clock system source, and so on.
-These hardware options can be re-configured through the Programmer/Writer or ISP modes.
-N79E715 have four CONFIG bits those are CONFIG0~3.
+The N79E845/844/8432 has several hardware configuration bytes, called CONFIG bits, which are used to configure the hardware options such as the security bits, clock system source, and so on, which hardware options can be re-configured through the Programmer/Writer or ISP modes.
+The N79E845/844/8432 has four CONFIG bits those are CONFIG0~3.
 Several functions which are defined by certain CONFIG bits are also available to be re-configured by certain SFR bits.
 Therefore, there is a need to LOAD such CONFIG bits into respective SFR bits.
 Such loading will occurs after resets.
 (Software reset will reload all CONFIG bits except CBS bit in CONFIG0.7) These SFR bits can be continuously controlled via user's software.
 Other resets will remain the values in these SFR bits unchanged.